victorelgersma/real_recipes/content/Steamed Broccoli.md

 - cut the broccoli into bite-sized florets
   (you can also peel, dice, and steam the stalk)
+- add it to a rice cooker
+- if no rice cooker:
+  - add it to asteamer basket and place it in a saucepan filled with 1 inch of water
+- steam until broccoli is tender and bright green.
 - salt, pepper, and a little bit of lemon juice

 ## Source